Culture Wars, Evangelization, Spiritual Warfare

 Moral Law requires a human face.
 Laws cannot by themselves make people good.

 It is in human associations, and not as citizens of a sprawling State, that we learn virtue.

 The State should not usurp the roles of the family, the fraternity, and the town.
 The State cannot assume those roles effectively.
 The State in an arrogant attempt to displace the family and local associations can only cause great harm to society.
 The State’s role is to observe the moral laws, to promote by general laws the conditions wherein people of ordinary virtue and industry can thrive.
 The State should provide assistance in extreme cases while honoring the independence and the interdependence of human beings in families, parishes, churches, guilds, fraternities, sororities and other unions created for mutual help and the common good.

 The family does not hang from the civil community.
 It is not the community that defines the family, but the family that constitutes the community.
 This is the order of being.

 Families are not justified by the good they bring to the State; the State is justified by the good it brings to families.
 The State must recognize the legitimate sphere of authority of the family.

 “Catholic social teaching condemns the statist usurpation of the family, whether that usurpation is openly hostile or is cloaked in beneficence.
 Paternal authority can be neither abolished nor absorbed by the State; for it has the same source as human life itself”.

-In the State that dismisses every divine and Christian law, it means nothing if sin should multiply, either by seeking out illicit sexual unions, or persevering in them.
-This State allows free license to all vices lethal to the family.
-“Reason, faith and history bring forth evidence that corruption in morals cuts a society’s sinews, spoils it, consumes it”.
+In the State that dismisses every divine and Christian law, it means nothing if sin should multiply, either by seeking out illicit sexual unions or persevering in them.
+This State allows a free license to all vices lethal to the family.
+“Reason, Faith and History bring forth evidence that corruption in morals cuts a society’s sinews, spoils it, consumes it”.